The making of Tripper: the story of an accident

 As soon as the digital realm started to settle down, we could not keep our hands off real manual stencil cutting.
 The straight-lines-only-concept proved its value in these first manual trials, as these stencil letters are indeed quick to cut by hand.
 A thick cardboard gives finer results than thin, sprayed paint leaks less.

 Eventually we had two incompatible stencil fonts, which we wanted to turn into a small font family.
 Whereas typefaces are often bland for the sake of interpolation, Tripper was created the other way round.
 Starting with two incompatible fonts, and then figuring out a way to “interpolate” from one style to the other.
 A simple one-axis interpolation font family gave us the opportunity to play around with non-compatible interpolation.
-Like David Bowie sings: “You gotta play around, when you feel like dancing”.
+Like David Bowie sings: “You gotta move around, when you feel like dancing”.
 The design of a master should be as strong as possible, instead of anticipating another master in advance.
 Each style contains 665 characters, 136 of which are not the result of a straight, simple interpolation.
-This sample shows a couple of variations between different weights.
+This sample shows a couple of not so predictable variations between different weights.

 Add in regular accents, inline accents, all figures and some fun in between by making ornaments, and suddenly two years slipped by.
 What started out as just killing time while recovering from physical injury, ended up as a small font family of ready-to-use stencil fonts.
 After puzzling over a couple of hundred letters and expanding the fonts with lots of OpenType extras, this resulted in a small but eye-catching set of display fonts.
 Even though the initial concept behind this font family was simply trying to pass the time sat on a couch, the final result turned out to have surprising industrial applications because of the lack of curves.